-In the normal course of business, the Firm uses derivative instruments predominantly for market-making activities.
-Derivatives enable customers to manage exposures to fluctuations in interest rates, currencies and other markets.
+Derivatives enable clients and counterparties to manage risks including credit risk and risks arising from fluctuations in interest rates, foreign exchange, equities, and commodities.
+The Firm makes markets in derivatives in order to meet these needs and uses derivatives to manage certain risks associated with net open risk positions from its market-making activities, including the counterparty credit risk arising from derivative receivables.
 The Firm also uses derivative instruments to manage its own credit and other market risk exposure.
 The LCR net cash outflows related to derivative contracts primarily reflect potential calls from counterparties for the Firm to post additional collateral in the form of variation margin or initial margin due to potential valuation changes or downgrades of the Firm's external credit ratings.
 In addition, the LCR net derivative cash outflows reflect counterparties' contractual right to substitute higherquality collateral with lower quality collateral, as well as requiring the return of initial margin to clients.
-Substantially all of the Firm's OTC derivative transactions are required to be collateralized by HQLA eligible securities or cash which under the LCR rule results in limited outflows due to potential collateral valuation changes or collateral substitution.
+Substantially all of the Firm's OTC collateralized derivative transactions are required to be collateralized by HQLA eligible securities or cash which under the LCR rule results in limited outflows due to potential collateral valuation changes or collateral substitution.
+For additional information on derivative contracts, see pages 117-118 of the 2018 Form 10-K.